 The Brecon Beacons is a fantastic place to go wild camping!
 Although not as vast as nearby Snowdonia National Park, it is rural enough that finding a quiet spot is very possible.
 From below, the Brecon Beacons could be mistaken for gently rolling hills, but these mountains shouldn’t be underestimated.
 Their fast-changing climate and, in some areas, featureless terrain make a tough challenge at times.

-There’s a reason why the Brecon Beacons are used a lot for military practices, even by the SAS.
+There’s a reason why the Brecon Beacons are used a lot for military practices, even by the SAS!

-In this wild camping Brecon Beacon guide I will cover all the basics to make your South Wales campout go as smoothly as it can.
-One thing I would note is that if this is your first-time wild camping, you may wish to head to Snowdonia instead as there are more options and it is generally more tolerated.
-Don’t let that put you off though.
-With a bit of common sense and good practice, it is definitely possible to wild camp in the Brecon Beacons!
+In this wild camping Brecon Beacon guide, I will cover all the basics to make your South Wales campout go as smoothly as it can.
+One thing I would note is that if this is your first time wild camping, you may wish to head to Snowdonia instead, as there are more options, and it is generally more tolerated (read my wild camping Snowdonia guide here).

 No, it’s not legal to camp in the Brecon Beacons National Park.
 Unless you first seek the permission of landowners (about 70% of the Brecon Beacons is privately owned)

-I’ve done it lots of times without problems
+I’ve done it lots of times without problems.

 How to choose a wild camping spot in the Brecon Beacons